tc39/notes/es6/2014-04/apr-9.md

 ## Implementation Dependencies in String.prototype.replace

-AWB: 21.1.3.14 "Table 40 — Replacement Text Symbol Substitutions": someone should research what implementations do here (any differences or “web reality” to match?)
+AWB: 21.1.3.14 "Table 40 — Replacement Text Symbol Substitutions": someone should research what implementations do here (any differences or "web reality" to match?)

 This issue dates back to ES3